Inheritance Of Blood Types Worksheet

 The Genetics of Blood Type: Alleles and Inheritance

 Blood type inheritance follows the principles of Mendelian genetics.
-Each individual inherits two alleles, one from each parent, that determine their blood type.
+That's why each individual inherits two alleles, one from each parent, that determine their blood type.
 These alleles are represented by the letters I<sup>A</sup>, I<sup>B</sup>, and i.

 • I<sup>A</sup>: Codes for the A antigen.